Published Jan. 25, 2014

 We care about the security of your transactions and use standard industry practices to safeguard your credit card information as provided to Network for Good.
 You may want to review its privacy practices at Networkforgood.com.
 Be aware, however, that “perfect security” does not exist on the Internet and that third parties may be able to intercept private communications and/or access your personally identifiable information.

 We will not sell, share or rent information about you in ways different from what is disclosed in this statement.
 Yet under certain circumstances, we might be forced to disclose information to the government or third parties.
 We cooperate with government agencies and private parties to enforce laws such as those regarding intellectual property rights, fraud, data privacy and security.
 We can (and you authorize us to) disclose any information about you to government officials and private parties as we, in our sole discretion, believe necessary or appropriate in connection with an investigation of fraud, intellectual property infringement or other activity connected to this website that is illegal or may expose us or you to liability.

 Policy Towards Children

 We are concerned about the safety and privacy of children who use the Internet.
 Although we encourage children to learn more about our organization and opportunities to serve their communities, we encourage that this be done with parental supervision.
 Consistent with the Children’s Online Privacy Protection Act of 1998 (“COPPA”), we will never knowingly request personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
 If we become aware that a child under 13 has provided us with personally identifiable information without verifiable parental consent, we will use our best efforts to remove such information from our files.
-If a parent or guardian becomes aware that his or her child has provided us with personally identifiable information without verifiable parental consent, he or she should contact us Sally Flocks, president of PEDS, at sally(at)peds.org
+If a parent or guardian becomes aware that his or her child has provided us with personally identifiable information without verifiable parental consent, he or she should contact us Larissa Bradburn, Interim Executive Director of PEDS, at larissa(at)peds.org